madjugglers/pattern-book/README.md

 To build locally, do:

 1. Clone/download this repository.
-2. Open a BASH terminal and navigate to the repository parent directory.
+2. Open a terminal and navigate to the repository parent directory.
 3. Run `make`.

 If there were any changes since the last build, a new pdf will